-- 1. Staff salaries and fringe benefits - 2.
+- 1. Computers for staff working on the project - 2.
 Indirect cost.
-Please see page 18 for additional information on indirect costs - 3.
+Please see page 18 for additional information on indirect cost - 3.
 In-state travel not to exceed the state rate.
 This may include mileage, parking, per diem and lodging - 4.
-Office supplies - 5.
-Computers for staff working on the project - 6.
-Office rent and telephone for staff working on this project
+Office rent and telephone for staff working on this project - 5.
+Office supplies (e.g., paper, tape scissors, binders, toner, pens) - 6.
+Staff salaries and fringe benefits